veenaledi/Auraly/README.md

 *__2.2 Loading the data__*

-All the 3 datasets were loaded using the pandas library and made into dataframes for easier viewing and manipulation.
+All the 3 datasets were loaded using the pandas library and made into dataframes for easier viewing and manipulation for the prurposes of making the Aurally App.

 *__2.3 Initial Exploration And EDA__*
-*__2.3.2 Dataset summary__*

-The dataset contains 277938 rows and 15 columns.
+1. The "278k_labelled_uri.csv.zip" dataset contains 277938 rows and 15 columns.
 It had no missing or duplicated values.
 14 columns were numerical and 1 text.
 The features used in this dataset include 'danceability', 'energy', 'loudness', 'speechiness' 'acousticness', 'instrumentalness', 'liveness', 'valence', 'tempo', and 'duration (ms)'

 Visualisaations were created so as to see the datatypes and label distribution.
 A statistical summary table was made to show the statistics of the audio features of the dataset.

-A boxplot was made to show the outliers of the audio features
+A boxplot was made to show the outliers of the audio features.

+2. The "Spotify_Youtube.csv.zip" dataset had 20,718 rows and 28 columns.
+16 were numerical columns and 12 were categorical.
+Most of the columns had missing data

+3. The phrases dataset "music_app.csv" had 229 rows with 3 columns.
+1 Column was numerical and 2 are categorical.

 ## 3. Data Preparation

 ### 3.1 Data Cleaning

+1. __Cleaning  the "278k_labelled_uri.csv.zip" dataset__.

 The mood labels are as follows:- 0: Sad 1: Happy 2: Energetic 3.
 Calm